mandar-gite/cs50_project/README.md

 # Motivation :
 The LfW ops require substantial sharing of URLs for the acquisition and servicing of the teacher and students.
 LfW presently uses paid third-party URL shorteners.
 They are effieicnt and effective however  there is cost involved and lack of customisation .leads to subscribing features which are not required at all .
 Need is felt of a simple in house shortner service

-# TODO

-There is scope for the integration of in-house shorteners with the CRM.

 # Project  Structure